opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for infrastructure alert conditions:
 * list(policyId): returns all infrastructure alert conditions for the given policy id.
-* get(id): returns the infrastructure alert condition for the given condition id.
+* show(id): returns the infrastructure alert condition for the given condition id.
 * delete(id): deletes the infrastructure alert condition with the given id.

 ### Alerts Events